vtex-soft/texsupport.intlpress-pamq/README.md

 * `ipart.cls`, `imsart.sty` - LaTeX style files designed for International Press journal articles.
   Please do not change them.
 These files are already loaded in the respective template files;
-* `imsart-number.bst`, `imsart-nameyear.bst` - suggested BibTeX[^1] related bibliography styles.
+* `plain.bst` - suggested BibTeX[^1] related bibliography style.
-  If your bibliography is structured in BibTeX format, loading your `*.bib` file and one of provided BibTeX styles allows you to get the final format of the bibliography.
+  If your bibliography is structured in BibTeX format, loading your `*.bib` file and provided BibTeX style allows you to get the final format of the bibliography.
 * `pamq-template.tex` - topmatter template (should be used for article preparation);
 * `pamq-sample.tex` - journal sample article;
 * `pamq-sample.pdf` - journal sample article (`PDF` file);